atlassian/data-center-helm-charts/docs/docs/examples/bitbucket/BITBUCKET_MIRRORS.md

     Example is using [nginx-ingress controller](../ingress/INGRESS_NGINX.md).
 If you are using a different ingress controller, you will need to modify the example.

 1. Install the **primary** as usual with Bitbucket Helm chart.
-      * You need to make sure the instance comply with all the above listed requirements.
+      * You need to make sure the instance complies with all the above listed requirements.
       * Verify that you are able to clone from the primary via SSH protocol.
-      * Verify that primary instance is accessible over https with valid certificate.
+      * Verify that primary instance is accessible over HTTPS with a valid SSL certificate.
 2. Create a new file `values-mirror.yaml` with the following content:
 ``` yaml
 bitbucket: